layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 ![Screenshot of the Plesk Docker extension.
 The Images tab is selected, and the Upload Image button at the top of that section is highlighted.](UploadImage.png "UploadImage")

+Choose the file from your computer, and click Upload to add it to the list of local images stored on your server.

+!
+Keep in mind that these images consume your VPS disk space, and can quickly add up (especially if you have multiple tags within each image).

-Once the image is uploaded, you can run that image (or any other local images), by pressing the Run button highlighted in the image below.
+Once the image is uploaded, you can run it by pressing the Run button as highlighted below:

 ![Screenshot showing highlighted run local play button from the Valkey search](RunLocal.png "RunLocal")